Dev-750/CreatorBot-3D-Pro-Series-II-Installing-OctoPi/README.md

 # Creating the Image
 1. You will need to Format the Raspberry Pi's SD card or get another micro SD (8-32GB).
 It must be FAT32.
 2. Install the Raspberry Pi Imager.
-On a debian terminal you can us `sudo apt install rpi-imager`
+On a debian terminal you can use `sudo apt install rpi-imager`
 3. In the Imager, set the OS under "Other (Specific)" -> "3D Printing" -> select "OctoPi (Stable)"
 4. Configure image options
 	1. Set Hostname, Username, password